hanzzok/proposals/README.md

 # Introduction

-This repository contains SIPs(Sezong Improving Proposals) andthe code which purposes to build SIPs page.
+This repository contains SIPs(Sezong Improving Proposals) and the code which purposes to build SIPs page.

 ## Folder Structure